Ralph Nader, Hellenistically

-He became a consultant to the U.S. Department of Labor in 1964, and in 1965 he published Unsafe at Any Speed, which criticized the American auto industry in general for its unsafe products and attacked General Motors’ (GM’s) Corvair automobile in particular.
+In 1965 he published Unsafe at Any Speed, which criticized the American auto industry in general for its unsafe products General Motors’ (GM’s) singling out the Corvair automobile.

 The book became a best seller and led directly to the passage of the 1966 National Traffic and Motor Vehicle Safety Act, which gave the government the power to enact safety standards for all automobiles sold in the United States.